Mobility Business Sector

 PP compounds are materials that enhance impact resistance and rigidity because other polymers and additional agents, such as elastomers and talc, are added to polypropylene, which has superior moldability.
 Currently, around 50–60 kilograms of PP compounds per car are used to make components such as bumpers and instrument panels.

 Our superior proprietary compound recipes and the know-how to design the resins, or in other words the raw materials, have enabled the Group to provide high-quality products meeting various customer needs.
 And that is why we have been rated very favorably.
-Moreover, we have built a system capable of quickly accommodating the global strategies of automobile manufacturers, by maintaining eight production bases and ﬁve R&D bases in key regions around the world.
-In the past our share of the market in Europe was not high; we, therefore, have taken steps to expand our business there by setting up a development base.
-As we expect this to boost sales in Europe going forward, we established an in-house production base in the Netherlands with the aim of commencing operations in 2020.
+Moreover, we have built a system capable of quickly accommodating the global strategies of automobile manufacturers, by maintaining eight production sites and six R&D sites in key regions around the world.
+In the past our share of the market in Europe was not high; we, therefore, have taken steps to expand our business there by setting up a development site.
+We expect sales in Europe to increase as a result of these initiatives, and thus began commercial operation of a newly built in-house production site in the Netherlands in June 2020.

-We also plan to beef up our production bases in Thailand and India in order to tap demand in the growing Asian market.
+In order to tap demand in the growing Asian market, we have also been pushing ahead with plans to expand capacity at our production sites in Thailand and India, and concluded expansion work at the Thai site in June 2020.
 Up ahead, we aim to further consolidate our business drawing on our technological superiority and supply capabilities.
 To this end, we will make sure to identify growth markets and augment production capacity in order to meet demand growth and increased market share.

 Further initiatives for metal alternatives